bcoop713/blank-is-better-than-typescript/main.md

 - Only reduces bugs by 15%
 - Still not completely type safe
-- Wrestling with type deffinition files
+- Wrestling with type definition files
 - Requires discipline not to use `<any>`
 - Type system doesn't always map easily to fp patterns
 - Learning curve